OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Android's openness makes it a favorable environment for reverse engineers.
 In the following chapter, we'll look at some peculiarities of Android reversing and OS-specific tools as processes.

-Android offers reverse engineers big advantages that are not available with "the other" mobile OS.
+Android offers reverse engineers big advantages that are not available with iOS.
 Because Android is open source, you can study its source code at the Android Open Source Project (AOSP) and modify the OS and its standard tools any way you want.
 Even on standard retail devices it is possible to do things like activating developer mode and sideloading apps without jumping through many hoops.
 From the powerful tools shipping with the SDK to the wide range of available reverse engineering tools, there's a lot of niceties to make your life easier.

 However, there are also a few Android-specific challenges.
 For example, you'll need to deal with both Java bytecode and native code.
 Java Native Interface (JNI) is sometimes deliberately used to confuse reverse engineers (to be fair, there are legitimate reasons for using JNI, such as improving performance or supporting legacy code).
 Developers sometimes use the native layer to "hide" data and functionality, and they may structure their apps such that execution frequently jumps between the two layers.

 You'll need at least a working knowledge of both the Java-based Android environment and the Linux OS and Kernel, on which Android is based.
-You'll also need the right toolset to deal with both native code and bytecode running on the Java virtual machine.
+You'll also need the right toolset to deal with both bytecode running on the Java virtual machine and native code.

 Note that we'll use the [OWASP Mobile Testing Guide Crackmes](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/ "UnCrackable Mobile Apps") as examples for demonstrating various reverse engineering techniques in the following sections, so expect partial and full spoilers.
 We encourage you to have a crack at the challenges yourself before reading on!